-What are Deeds of Rectification ?
+What is Deed of Rectification

 Amendment or Confirmation deeds are otherwise called Rectification deeds.
 They are entered between two parties to redress any blunders made in a past deed.
-These blunders may incorporate a typing mistake, an incorrectly spelt name, a blunder in the property depiction, or some other mistake in the execution of the reports.
+These blunders may incorporate a typing mistake, an incorrectly spelled name, a blunder in the property depiction, or some other mistake in the execution of the reports.
 These oversights can be later redressed through a Rectification or Confirmation deed.

-Following are the conditions under which rectification deeds are made:
+Following are the conditions under which rectification deeds are made

 (a) The mistake must be real.